This, according to the survey, was mainly due to the 6.7% increase in mobile students undertaking longer courses of study of up to 12 months.

 “[The] research shows that there has been an increase in the demand to hire the program from an educational travel agency, because consulting with a specialised consultant offers significantly decreased chances of making a wrong decision,” according to Maura Leão, president of BELTA.

-But Zaveri said that the actual percentage of students using agents across the Brazilian education sector is more debatable than the figures suggest.
+But Zaveri said that the actual percentage of students using agents across the entire Brazilian education sector is more debatable.

-“If you take in the whole market and then add the HE sector, which [BELTA are] not talking about, it would not be 75%,” he said.
+“If you take in the whole market and then add the HE sector, which [BELTA are] not talking about, it would not be 75%,” he suggested.

-“Agents are very important, but when it comes to HE and high school, they are less important.
-In the HE sector, the figure wouldn’t account for even 5% [of mobile students],” Zaveri added.
+“Agents are very important, but when it comes to HE and high school, they are less important.”